-After decade apart, Philip Morris and Altria may become 1
+A decade after a split, the Marlboro men seek a reunion

 While U.S. regulators permitted the sale of the device, they have not yet ruled on whether iQOS can be marketed as less harmful than cigarettes.

-Altria, based in Richmond, Virginia, acquired a 35 percent stake in e-cigarette maker Juul, which has quickly grown to dominate the U.S. vaping market.
-Juul’s high-nicotine flavored pods have helped Altria offset declining cigarette sales.
+Juul, of which Altria owns a 35% stake, has quickly grown to dominate the U.S. vaping market.
+Its high-nicotine flavored pods have helped Altria offset declining cigarette sales, but also attracted new scrutiny.

-Juul is being investigated by members of Congress, the Food and Drug Administration and several state attorneys generals amid allegations that its early marketing overtly targeted teenagers.
-Since the product’s launch, the portion of high school students using e-cigarettes has mushroomed to 20 percent, according to U.S. survey figures released last year.
+Juul is being investigated by members of Congress, the Food and Drug Administration and state attorneys generals amid allegations that its early marketing overtly targeted teenagers.
+Since the product’s launch, the portion of high school students using e-cigarettes has mushroomed to 20%, according to U.S. survey figures released last year.

+On Tuesday the North Carolina Attorney General, who sued Juul in May, announced eight new lawsuits targeting other e-cigarette companies on the first day of school in Raleigh.

+“Our complaints allege that these eight e-cig companies are helping to fuel an epidemic of vaping among high school and middle school students,” said Attorney General Josh Stein.
+“One look at their marketing materials demonstrates just how egregious their sales tactics are – with flavors like cotton candy, gummy bear, unicorn, and graham cracker, they’re clearly targeting young people.”

 Smoking causes more than 480,000 deaths each year in the U.S, even though smoking rates have been declining for decades.
 Approximately 14% of U.S. adults smoke, according to government figures.
 That’s down from the more than 40% of adults who smoked in the mid-1960s.

-On a global level smoking is blamed for more than more some 7 million deaths worldwide.
-More than 20 percent of the world’s population smoked in 2015, according to the latest figures from the World Health Organization.
-That figure was down nearly 7 percent from 2000.
+On a global level smoking is blamed for some 7 million deaths.
+More than 20% of the world’s population smoked in 2015, according to the latest figures from the World Health Organization.
+That figure was down nearly 7% from 2000.

+AP Reporter Jonathan Drew contributed to this report from Raleigh, North Carolina.